-In today’s competitive market place, retaining top talent can be one of the greatest challenges facing People and Culture departments in every industry.
+In today’s competitive market place, being able to retain top talent can be one of the greatest challenges facing People and Culture teams.

 What tools or processes do you have in your arsenal to ensure you are keeping your top talent inspired and incentivised to stay?